 One of the primary reasons I was interested in leaping into a new role as a Product Manager is because I knew that it would involve growing in areas that I am currently weak.

 Shishir has a really helpful way to think about what great PMs do, so I used that list to evaluate myself.

 Loosely paraphrasing Shishir, the best PMs focus on PSHE:

-And finally, execute the solution in an efficient way — establish clear requirements, catch important details, collaborate well with design and engineering, run efficient meetings, and make appropriate tradeoffs to deliver the product on a timeline.
+Problems: Take an ambiguous space and uncover the most important problems.
+Solutions: Develop creative and insightful solutions to those problems.
+How: Figure out how to assemble an appropriate team for the solution, drive prioritization, influence and resolve contentious issues among team members and other stakeholders, and communicate on behalf of the team.
+Execute: And finally, execute the solution in an efficient way — establish clear requirements, catch important details, collaborate well with design and engineering, run efficient meetings, and make appropriate tradeoffs to deliver the product on a timeline.

 Reflecting on these, I found that my biggest need for growth was around the last two.
 Some PMs are naturally organized — I am definitely not.
 If I don't make a conscious effort, both my personal life and professional life very quickly fall into a state of dismal disarray.
 And living in chaos doesn't bother me as much as it does a naturally organized person, so I also don't notice the problems as readily as others.
 I often forget to follow up.
 My Figma mocks often degraded into a state of framepocalypse.

 Knowing this, I am focusing the majority of my learning and energy into turning my weakness into a strength.
 Things like: